tansudasli/bigdata-training/README.md

 ## california-bigdata-training
 Big Data (Hadoop and Spark) Training by University of California San Diego on Coursera platform

+To establish a cloudera stack takes time.
+So to wramp up this process, use *install_cloudera_stack.sh* file.
+It downloads docker and installs on ubuntu server.
+And Then downloads latest cloudera docker image on top of it.

 ## How to start
 create a GCP (ubuntu 18.04) instance on GCP console, then
 ###### 1- upload *install_cloudera_stack.sh* or *tansudasli/california-bigdata-training* to GCP instance via